gravitational/teleport/docs/5.0/pages/quickstart.md

 ---
-title: Teleport Quick Start
+title: Getting started with Teleport
-description: The quick start guide for how to set up modern SSH access to cloud or edge infrastructure.
+description: The getting started with guide for how to set up modern SSH access to cloud or edge infrastructure.
 ---

-# Teleport Quick Start
+# Getting started with Teleport

 This tutorial will guide you through the steps needed to install and run Teleport on Linux machine(s).